pupitetris/trans/README.md

 Usage:
 trans.sh [-h] [{-|+}d] [-C=configfile] -i=infile [-c=[cond]] [-o=[outfile]]

-    Arguments may be given in any order.
+    Arguments may be given in any order, any number of times.

     -h  Display this help text and exit.